Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Objective

-A function that will set a determined number of the same labware in free slots.
+A function that will set a determined number of the same labware/module in free slots.
 Those slots will also be determined by a variable given, and if the labware cannot be loaded in any slot, an exception will be raised.

+Take in account that if the labware or module takes more than 1 position, the only position that will be returned will be the position where it is loaded.

 ### Tested systems